Competition Seeks Affordable Housing Prototype

 She said the idea for the new competition – called Next Home 2021 – grew out of her organization’s experience with the Parcels into Places initiative.
 For that competition, applicants submitted ideas for vacant parcels that could be completed for less money than it would take to build a house (most were in the $10-to-$30,000 range).
 The result was eight completed projects in different neighborhoods around Columbus, including several community gardens, a pocket park, an urban forest, and a shipping container arts space on Mt.
 Vernon Ave.

-The NDC is the sponsor of the Next Home competition, working in partnership with COCIC, the City of Columbus Land Redevelopment Division, the American Institute of Architects (AIA), and the Columbus and Building Industry Association of Central Ohio.
+The NDC is the sponsor of the Next Home competition, working in partnership with COCIC, the City of Columbus Land Redevelopment Division, the American Institute of Architects (AIA) Columbus, and the Building Industry Association of Central Ohio.

 The two new homes will be built on parcels held by the Central Ohio Community Land Trust, which is structured to encourage long-term affordability.